Wooden-Gear/obsidian-yolo/README.md

 - 💬 Chat with LLMs directly in the sidebar
 - 📚 Treat your entire vault as the AI’s knowledge base
-- ✍️ Use the “Super Rewrite” mode to continue your ideas effortlessly
+- ✍️ Summon Smart Space to continue your ideas anywhere
 - 🧩 Enable experimental features like Learning Mode and sub-agents to explore personalized workflows
 - 🎨 Enjoy numerous UX improvements and UI polish